hackborn/doc_drivers/backends/sqlite/README.md

 Utility for generating new SQLITE drivers for [hackborn/doc](https://github.com/hackborn/doc).
 Use cmd/driverutil to generate various pieces.

+## KEYS

+SQLITE does not support multiple keys, so additional keys become indexes.

+## WRITING THE DRIVER

-When developing a new driver, the workflow is:
+When working on the driver, the workflow is:

 - Make changes to the reference driver in ref/\*
 - Run driverutility->Run reference driver to see if it worked.